$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: -estimation: Existence, consistency, and limiting distribution

 which under smoothness conditions can be obtained via \eqref{theta-solves} with

-In the following, functions appearing in connection with such estimating equations may notationally appear to depend only on the argument $\btheta$, as in $\U_n(\btheta)$.

 The aim of the estimating equation $\U_n(\btheta) = 0$ is to provide a value close to the one where the function $\U_n(\btheta)$ takes the value of 0 in some expected, or asymptotic, sense.
-In particular, in Theorem \ref{theorem-consistent-root} we will show that the roots of the estimating equation~\eqref{theta-solves} lie close to the value $\btheta_0 \in \bTheta$ for which the function $\U_n(\btheta)$, with appropriate scaling, is zero as $n \rightarrow \infty$, or, as precisely stated in condition \eqref{score-at-true-to-zero}, for which there exists a sequence of real numbers $a_n$ for which $a_n \U_n(\btheta_0) \rightarrow_p 0$.
+In particular, in Theorem \ref{theorem-consistent-root} we will show, under that when $\U_n(\btheta_0)$ is, under an appropriate scaling, close to zero as $n \rightarrow \infty$, then the sequence of estimates obtained via the estimating equations will be consistent for the true parameter.

-In Theorem \ref{mle-normal}, we will also provide a corresponding limiting distribution result for solutions to the estimating equation \eqref{theta-solves}.
-Let $\U_n({\bf X}_n,\btheta)$ have components
+In Theorem \ref{mle-normal}, we will also provide a corresponding limiting distribution for solutions to the estimating equation \eqref{theta-solves}.
+Let $\U_n(,\btheta)$ have components